oppia/oppia-web-developer-docs/Installing-Oppia(Vagrant).md

    ```

    3. The Oppia server should now be available.
 Open a new tab in your browser and navigate to `http://localhost:8181`.

-_Last tested by @dawsoneliasen 7/29/2018 on Windows 10_

 ### Tweaking the virtual machine settings